 Taking on a caring role often changes relationships.
 For many carers, a cancer diagnosis affects the established roles they have with their partner, parent, friend, dependent or adult child or sibling, and this can be a challenging adjustment.

-Understanding potential changes can help.
-See below for ways a relationship may change, and how to manage these changes.
+It can be helpful to understand the potential changes that cancer can bring.
+This chapter discusses ways a relationship may change, and how to manage these changes.

 - I might need to take on new responsibilities that will reverse our roles.

 - If I'm doing all the caring, they may feel like they've lost their independence.